 The Minnesota Judicial Branch continues to be in a transitional phase, as established by orders from the Minnesota Supreme Court Chief Justice Lorie S. Gildea:

-- Remote Hearings: Hearings across all case types will be conducted remotely until February 1, 2021.
+- Remote Hearings: Hearings across all case types will be conducted remotely.
 Exceptions may be granted for in-person proceedings under limited circumstances.

 - Case Filings: All courts will continue to accept case filings.

-- Public Access: At least one counter service window must be open in each county and for the appellate courts during normal business hours.
+- Public Access: At least one public service counter must be open in each county and for the appellate courts during normal business hours, excluding court holidays.
 Some services may be provided remotely or by appointment only.
-For more information on county courthouse entry, contact the county court.
+Contact the county court for more information.